Museum of early consumer electronics and 1st achievements

 "WALK THIS WAY FOR 8 CHANNELS".
 Clearly a direct boast that Sky had more channels that their rival BSB!

-broadcasters who continued to transmitted in the MAC system.
+the Scandinavian broadcasters who continued to transmitted in the MAC system.

 The BSB name lived on to an extent as Sky TV changed their name to B Sky B.